jacklipson/jacklipson.github.io/src/glossary/cute proofs/index.md

 title: cute proofs
 ---

-i am often finding cute proofs which don't quite belong anywhere but i want to remember. here are some i decided to write up!
+i am often finding proofs which don't quite belong anywhere but still want to remember. here are some i got around to writing up :P